sauravgaursmith/file-path-resolver/README.md

     * keep the folder names unique, if you have multiple files with same name.

-`file-path-resolver` can be used in Node Js project. if you are using `express` then, Add the following files to your `app.js` file as
+`file-path-resolver` can be used in Node Js project. if you are using `express` then, Add the following lines to your `app.js` file as
 ```js

 // app.js